diegovalle/Homicide-MX-Drug-War/readme.md

 * states: Pretty plots and choropleths of the homicide rate at the state level
 * trends: Seasonal and trend decomposition of the monthly homicide rates since 1990
 * predictions: My predictions on what the homicide rate will be like in 2009 and 2010
+* CIEISP: The original data from the CIEISP format the SNSP uses to collect homicide data from each state police agency
+* INEGIvsSNSP: A comparison of the homice data from the police and vital statistics from 1997 to 2008
+* guns executions: Statistics on homicides, homicides with firearm and executions

 Each directory contains its own readme so you may want to look at them